ash0080/gun.doc.cn/Setting-Data-(v.0.1.0).md

 }
 ```

 **Note:** This tutorial assumes that you've already set up a connection to gun, and that that connection is represented by the variable `gun`.
-You can read more about getting started [[here|Getting Data]].
+You can read more about getting started [[here|Wire-Protocols-(v.0.1.0)]].

 To start off, we'll save Cecil to the key `person/cecil`